Beverley Callard

-Beverley Jane McEwan (née Moxon; previously Atkinson, Sowden and Callard; born 28 March 1957) is an English actress, known for her role as Liz McDonald in the long-running ITV soap opera Coronation Street and Flo Henshaw in Two Pints of Lager and a Packet of Crisps.
+Beverley Jane McEwan (née Moxon; previously Atkinson, Sowden and Callard; born 28 March 1957) is an English actress, known for her role as Liz McDonald in the long-running ITV soap opera Coronation Street (1989–1998, 2000–2001, 2003–2011, 2013–2020) and Flo Henshaw in Two Pints of Lager and a Packet of Crisps.

 Career

 At the age of seven, Callard made her acting debut as Darius the page boy.
 After leaving school in 1973, she took a job as a shorthand typist.
 She later turned to acting and appeared on stage as Jackie Coryton in Noël Coward's Hay Fever, Liz and Rita in Billy Liar and The Wicked Queen in Snow White.
 Callard made her television debut (as Beverley Sowden) in the Yorkshire Television soap Emmerdale Farm as Angie Richards in 1983.
 Other roles followed, including parts in Hinge & Bracket: Dear Ladies, Hells Bells, Will You Love Me Tomorrow and The Practice.

 She has released books and exercise videos called Real Results, Rapid Results, Ultimate Results and Lasting Results.
 She also appeared on GMTV and This Morning and has had a fitness page in the Daily Mirror.

 In 2000, she played the part of Barbara in the BBC sitcom The Peter Principle.
 In 2001, Callard was cast as Flo Henshaw in the BBC Three sitcom Two Pints of Lager and a Packet of Crisps and continued in the role for two years.
 During this time, she also guested on Sky1's Mile High.
 Between June and December 2010, Callard was a recurring panellist on ITV's talk show Loose Women.

 She was due to appear as the Wicked Queen in the Christmas pantomime Sleeping Beauty at the Lyceum Theatre, Sheffield, from December 2011, but had to withdraw from the production for undisclosed health reasons.
 She was subsequently replaced by her former Coronation Street co-star Margi Clarke.
 She made her return to the stage in 2012 playing Mari Hoff in a British touring production of The Rise and Fall of Little Voice.
 In 2019, she performed in a touring production of The Rocky Horror Picture Show at the Liverpool Empire.

 In November 2020, it was announced that Callard would take part in the twentieth series of I'm a Celebrity...Get Me Out of Here.
-Callard became the third celebrity to be voted off alongside Victoria Derbyshire on 30 November.
+Callard became the third celebrity to be voted off, alongside Victoria Derbyshire on 30 November.

-Since March 2022, Callard has appeared in Gold comedy Newark, Newark as Pauline.
+Since March 2022, Callard has appeared in Gold comedy Newark, Newark, as Pauline.

+In 2023, Callard was announced as one of the participants on Channel 4 series Don't Look Down, in aid of Stand Up to Cancer.